likhithkumarj/WriterDesk-v2/README.md

 # ✍️ WriterDesk (v2.0)

 A professional, feature-rich web-based screenplay workspace designed for screenwriters, novelists, and storytellers.
-It allows creators to write scripts, manage multi-file projects, customize page styling, back up local workspaces, and engage with a community of writers—all within a beautiful, modern user interface.
+It allows creators to write scripts, manage multi-file projects, customize page styling, back up local workspaces, and engage with a community of writers—all within a beautiful, clean modern user interface.

 ---